 - When recovering from the injury, apply moist heat to relax the muscles and promote easy movement.
 Use moist heat on the affected thigh for at least 10-15 minutes before performing warm-up and stretching exercises.
 Another alternative is using a moist washcloth that is heated in a microwave or take a hot shower.
 Avoid using heat if swelling is still present.

-Quadriceps contusion are usually caused by accidents and can be prevented.
+Quadriceps contusion are usually due to accidents and you can prevent it.
 Use proper protective equipment recommended for sports or while at work.
 Perform proper warm-up and stretching before engaging in any physical activities to prevent the injury.